 Liver is important and a person cannot survive without liver.
-Liver does a lot of different functions and when the liver is affected by cirrhosis it cannot perform its important functions which include:
+Liver does a lot of different functions and when it is affected by the liver cirrhosis it cannot perform its important functions which include:

 What is liver cirrhosis?